-This is not your the typical aviyal recipe.
-Traditionally, Aviyal is mélange of seasonal vegetables cooked in a coconut gravy with yogurt as the souring agent.
+This is not your typical aviyal recipe.
+Traditionally, Aviyal is a mélange of seasonal vegetables cooked in coconut gravy with yogurt as the souring agent.
 The concept of this beetroot aviyal is the same.
-Beetroot is cooked in a coconut gravy with yogurt added at the end to give it a tangy flavor.
+Beetroot is cooked in coconut gravy with yogurt added at the end to give it a tangy flavor.

 The sweetness from the beetroot, and the sourness from the yogurt with a slight hint of heat from the green chillies - it is a lovely side dish to serve with some steamed rice and sambhar.

 We have a small video at the end of the recipe so that you can see clearly what we do at Framed Recipes to make the dish.

 If you notice closely in the video, you can see the red hue on my fingers as a result of dicing the beets for the recipe :).
 I have not had issues with beet stains on the clothes.
 But here is a quick tip from Tide in case you are wondering how to get rid of beet stains from clothes.